tiagoskaterock/JavaScriptAnimatedNavigation/README.md

 # sound_board

-## This project uses JavaScript to play the sounds as it is click on the buttons
+## This project uses HTML, JavaScript and CSS to create an animated navigated

 ![Image](1.png)# animated_navigatation